oxfordroadmap/oxon8/content/post/23-02-20-smart-digital-platforms-carbon-neutral-management-services/index.en.md

 date: 2023-02-20
 ---

 Congratulations to Oxford Roadmapping for publishing a research report on **[Smart Digital Platforms for Carbon Neutral Management and Services](https://www.frontiersin.org/articles/10.3389/fevo.2023.1134381/abstract)**.

+Business Models Based on ITU Standards for Green Digital Transformation

 This brief research report focuses on the effects of artificial intelligence (AI) on the environment, by analyzing the latest documents by major standard organizations such as the International Telecommunication Union (ITU) and Internet Society of China (ISC).

+Smart Digital Platforms for Carbon Neutral Management and Services

 By outlining the latest developments onto a platform canvas for carbon neutrality management and services, the report outlines the potential of “AI _of_ the environment” (i.e., the material compositions and environmental impact of AI itself) and “AI _for_ the environment” (i.e., the purposeful use of smart applications to benefit the environment).

 <!--more-->